-- Regular, premium and superior mixes that contain slow or controlled release fertilisers, wetting agents, etc (Scotts Osmocote Premium Potting Mixes).
+Premium and superior mixes containing added ingredients such as controlled release fertilisers and wetting agents (Scotts Osmocote Premium Potting Mixes).

 Made from composted pine bark to which slow or controlled release fertilisers, wetting agent, water-storing crystals and other ingredients may have been added.
 These additives may be man-made or chemical in origin.